dnsoftware/porto_ru/README.md

 - Controllers CAN be called by Routes Endpoints only.
 - Every Container UI folder (Web, API, CLI) will have its own Controllers.

 You may wonder why we need the Controller! when we can directly call the Action from the Route.
-The Controller layer helps making the Action reusable in multiple UI's (Web & API), since it doesn't build a response, and that reduces the amount of code duplication accross different UI's.
+The Controller layer helps making the Action reusable in multiple UI's (Web & API), since it doesn't build a response, and that reduces the amount of code duplication across different UI's.

 Here's an example below: